nvim-tree/nvim-web-devicons/README.md

 ```

 The optional `options` argument can used to change how the plugin works the keys include
-`default = <boolean>`.
-If the default key is set to true this function will return a default
+`default = <boolean>` and `strict = <boolean>`.
+If the default key is set to true this
-if there is no matching icon
+function will return a default if there is no matching icon.
+If the strict key is set
+to true this function will lookup icon specifically by filename, and if not found then
+specifically by extension, and fallback to default icon if default key is set to true.
 e.g.

 ```lua